A fair and balanced look at the Wilks’ situation – tell us where we are wrong . . .

-Steve Wilks is a good man.
+Steve Wilks is a good man with great character.

-And a good secondary coach.
+And a very good secondary coach.

 But two years ago, he was fired after one season as San Francisco 49ers defensive coordinator by Kyle Shanahan because of some dubious play-calling.